-"In view of the fact that the period for seeking court review of the decision by the Board of Appeals rendered (date of decision) has expired and no further action has been taken by applicant, the proceedings as to the rejected claims are considered terminated; see rule 197(c)."
+The period for seeking court review of the decision by the Board of Appeals rendered [1] has expired and no further action has been taken by applicant.
+The proceedings as to the rejected claims are considered terminated; see 37 CFR 1.197(c).

-"The application will be passed to issue on claims (identify) which stand allowed provided the following formal matter(s) is (are) promptly corrected.
-Prosecution is otherwise closed."
+The application will be passed to issue on allowed claim [2] provided the following formal matters are promptly corrected:

+[3] Prosecution is otherwise closed.